MHKiT-Software/MHKiT/docs/_sources/mhkit-python/api.tidal.rst.txt

     :undoc-members:
     :show-inheritance:

-Device
+Performance
 """"""""""""
-The device submodule contains functions to compute equivalent diameter and capture area for circular, ducted, rectangular, adn multiple circular devices.
+The performance submodule contains functions to compute equivalent diameter and capture area for circular, ducted, rectangular, adn multiple circular devices.
 A circular device is a vertical axis water turbine (VAWT).
 A rectangular device is a horizontal axis water turbine (HAWT).
 A ducted device is an enclosed VAWT.
-A multiple-circular devices is a device with multiple VAWTs per device.
+A multiple-circular devices is a device with multiple VAWTs per device.The performance module also includes functions for calculating a turbine coeffcient of power and tip speed ratio.

 .. autosummary::
    :nosignatures:

-   ~mhkit.tidal.device.circular
-   ~mhkit.tidal.device.ducted
-   ~mhkit.tidal.device.rectangular
-   ~mhkit.tidal.device.multiple_circular
+   ~mhkit.tidal.performance.power_coefficient
+   ~mhkit.tidal.performance.tip_speed_ratio
+   ~mhkit.tidal.performance.circular
+   ~mhkit.tidal.performance.ducted
+   ~mhkit.tidal.performance.rectangular
+   ~mhkit.tidal.performance.multiple_circular

-.. automodule:: mhkit.tidal.device
+.. automodule:: mhkit.tidal.performance
     :members:
     :undoc-members:
     :show-inheritance: